Home / Family Law / Modification & Enforcement of Support

 In alimony cases, the person receiving support need not remarry; the person paying alimony can request a modification if the ex-spouse has entered a “supportive relationship.”
 Thus, a recipient cannot simply forego the technicalities of remarriage to keep the alimony coming in.
 Facts that support a finding that a supportive relationship exists, such as a common address, joint bank accounts, pooled assets, and valuable services rendered, can open the door to a modification or termination of alimony.

-Enforcement of support orders in Tampa
+Enforcement of Support Orders in Tampa

 Orders for child support and alimony have the force of law.
 For child support, the Florida Department of Revenue has a variety of services to ensure payment, including a variety of enforcement measures that include: